maxpatiiuk/max.patii.uk/README.md

 # max.patii.uk

+This branch is a special version of my portfolio used for my "Internship Exploration" class at the University of Kansas at 2022.

+Enrollment in that class accompanied my summer internship at Amazon.

+During the semester, I was writing reflection pieces and posts about the internship.
+They are housed on this branch.

+To make them accessible in the UI, go to the `/internship` route, and see the new menu items that appear on the left below my name.

+---

 Source code for [https://max.patii.uk](https://max.patii.uk).

 I am a huge fan of tacking minimalism to its extreme, so here is how my home